Experience a Black Sand Beach in Maunabo

 This beach is not a swimming beach — it is rough, it has rip currents, and there are no lifeguards — but surfers enjoy it.
 There are no facilities, so you need to bring everything you need with you.
 I found it to be more of an nice place to go, enjoy the view, maybe have a picnic lunch, and then go on and see other things in the area.
 Great photos and the leaning palms make this black sand beach especially Instagramable.

 When we went in March, there was a lot of wave action, and the beach sand was dark black.
 However, be aware that the wave and weather conditions can change the make-up of the sand, so it may be much less black or even just the normal golden sand color at times.
+But you can dig down, the sand will be black.
 But have the kids bring a magnet — the black sand should be magnetic!

 The town does provide trash cans, but they often get filled to overflowing, so please take your trash with you.
 It is an easy beach to reach, as it is just steps off the driveway/parking area.
 You will notice much of the packed sand of the higher area is also black! be careful as the black sand will be hotter on sunny days than lighter colored sand, and I find that black sand “sticks” to your skin and towels more than lighter colored sand.

 There is no fee to access this beach.